plepe/ogd-wikimedia-osm-checker/Dataset.md

 module.exports = new DatasetExample()
 ```

-## Downloader
+## Downloader [optional]
-Create a file in `src/datasets`: `DownloadExample.js` and add it to `src/datasets/download.js`.
+If you need a special downloader, create a file in `src/datasets`:
+`DownloadExample.js` and add it to `src/datasets/download.js`.

-This should load the reference data and create a JSON file in the `data` folder.
+This should load the reference data and create a JSON file in the `data`
+folder.

 ```js
 const fetch = require('node-fetch')